 I just found out that I am pregnant.
 Should I stop taking my PPI?

-Always talk with your healthcare provider before making any changes in your medication.
+Talk with your healthcare provider before making any changes in your medication.
 The benefits of treatment for heartburn symptoms or ulcers needs to be considered along with any possible risks from medicines.
-Your healthcare providers can help you to decide what the best decision for you is.
+Your healthcare providers can help you to decide what the best decision for you is.*

 Can taking PPIs increase the chance for miscarriage or other complications?